 In Module B, students learn to set up patient records and maintain and organize them manually and electronically.
-Students locate records management systems and develop skills in alphabetic filing and indexing, and appointment scheduling.
+Students become familiar with records management systems and develop skills in alphabetic filing and indexing, and appointment scheduling.
 The basics of health insurance are introduced, as well the basic of coding with CPT and ICD-9 codes.
 Students are trained in vital signs, and a cardiopulmonary resuscitation (CPR) course is taught.
-Students study essential medical terminology, build on keyboarding and word processing skills, and learn self-directed job search process by identifying their personal career objective.
+Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search process by identifying their personal career objective.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 040 Labs Hours: 040 Outside Hours: 20.0
+Prerequisite: None Lecture Hours: 40 Labs Hours: 40 Outside Hours: 20